jonross/kugl/README.md

 kg -a "select name, to_size(mem_req) from pods order by mem_req desc limit 15"
 ```

-If this query is helpful, [save it](./docs-tmp/shortcuts.md), then you can run `kugel hi-mem`.
+If this query is helpful, [save it](./docs-tmp/shortcuts.md), then you can run `kugl hi-mem`.

 Please also see the [recommended configuration](./docs-tmp/recommended.md).

 ## How it works (important)

-Kugel is just a thin wrapper on Kubectl and SQLite.
+Kugl is just a thin wrapper on Kubectl and SQLite.
 It turns `SELECT ...
 FROM pods` into
 `kubectl get pods -o json`, then maps fields from the response to columns
 in SQLite.
 If you `JOIN` to other resource tables like `nodes` it calls `kubectl get`
 for those too.
 If you need more columns or tables than are built in as of this release,
 there's a config file for that.

-Because Kugel always fetches all resources from a namespace (or everything, if
+Because Kugl always fetches all resources from a namespace (or everything, if
 `-a/--all-namespaces` is used), it tries
 to ease Kubernetes API Server load by **caching responses for
 two minutes**.
 This is why it often prints "Data delayed up to ..." messages.